calleboketoft/co-quick-start-guides/angular2-input-output.md

 - Child component

-The child receives the data with a decorated parameter `@Input dataForChild`.
+The child receives the data with a decorated parameter `@Input dataFromParent`.

 ```javascript
 import {Component, Input} from 'angular2/core'